 This is my clarion call to all Anarchists and all people who have any compassion whatsoever: please do not support Kiva, expose them instead.
 Put your money where the heart is.
 And be wary of any “non-profit” which selflessly claims to help the poor.
 Check them out first.

 1 Some people may argue with me that the laws in those “countries” are different, and that therefore what the “Field Partners” are doing is not criminal in nature.
 But this is addle-headed.
 If there was no law in a “country” against murder, and someone was going around killing people, I would still call it criminal.
-The principles of justice are innate, and does not depend on anyone writing it down or shooting people for it.
-What they are doing is criminal: I know it, you know it, and Kiva knows it.
+What they are doing is criminal in nature: I know it, you know it, and Kiva knows it.

 It shows on a couple websites that the normal interest rate for local lenders is 60% to 800% on the wiki page, obviously it’s fraud to not put there interest rates on there page.
 But they seem like there just providing a service right?
 Granted they become more up front with there interest rates…Love the site btw and the book!
 Helped immensely in my life.